ClemBotProject/ClemBot/ClemBot.Docs/docs/Claims.md

 # Authorization Claims

 ## Overview
 By default ClemBot allows for anyone with Admin permissions in Discord full access to ClemBot's functionality.
-If you want to grant people without Admin permission access to individual parts of the Bot (a team of moderators for example) you can do that through "Claims".
+If you want to grant people without server admin permissions access to individual parts of the Bot (a team of moderators for example) you can do that through "Claims".

 :::info
 Server owners and users with administrator roles are automatically granted all claims regardless of what roles they posess